smohith/cp4i-install/README.md

    ![cs-operator-install.png](images/cs-operator-install.png)

-3. Accept all the defaults to install the operator at the cluster level and to approve automatic updates using the latest (stable) update channel.
+3. Accept all the defaults to install the operator at the cluster level.
 Click `Subscribe`.

    ![cs-operator-subscribe.png](images/cs-operator-subscribe.png)